YuliaGrinenko/SQL-Database-Design-and-Analysis/README.md

 ## 📖 Project Overview

-This project was completed as part of a **Level 3 Data Technician Skills Bootcamp**.
+This project was completed as part of a Level 3 Data Technician Skills Bootcamp.

 The aim was to design and implement a relational database for a small retail business (corner shop) to improve the management of inventory, sales, customer information, and a loyalty programme.